 Specialty Contact Lenses

 Whether you are new to contact lenses or have already been wearing them, the world of contacts has changed drastically in recent years.
 Here at Stahl, we are able to achieve the best vision for all patients without sacrificing comfort.
-Our Contact Lens Specialist, Galo Andrade, has been trained specifically in the field of contact lenses.
-Having spent 20+ years honing his skills, he provides the most technological options being offered today.
 Many of the specialty contact lenses are considered medical necessities.
 Therefore, they may be covered by your health insurance or vision plan.

 Specialty Soft Lenses